 "People in the lobby starting talking and were saying it was explosives and not fireworks.
 Immediately, we thought we were under attack," Loosvelt said.

-A cousin of Erin's who works in Boston called to say she was leaving the city because there were reports that bombs were going off in the subway.
+A cousin of Miller's who works in Boston called to say she was leaving the city because there were reports that bombs were going off in the subway.
 A fire at a local library only added to the chaos.

 Pandemonium swept through downtown.
 Like any terrorist attack, the fear of the unknown is horrifying.
 Only those responsible know the depth and scope of the carnage.